 Snapshotting

-In EventSourcing a Snapshot is used to memorize an object at a certain point in the EventStream, so that when later-on this object has to be retrieved again, rather than creating a fresh one and use it to process all relevant events, we can start with the snapshot (that already has the state of the object from before) and just process all the facts that happened since.
+In EventSourcing a Snapshot is used to memorize an object’s state at a certain point in the EventStream, so that when later-on this object has to be retrieved again, rather than creating a fresh one and use it to process all relevant events, we can start with the snapshot (that already has the state of the object from before) and just process all the facts that happened since.

 It is easy to see that storing and retrieving snapshots involves some kind of marshalling and unmarshalling, as well as some sort of Key/Value store to keep the snapshots.